 The Nottingham Young Quakers group (NYQ) is for those aged between 18 and 35(ish) who are interested in Quakerism.
 You don’t need to be a Quaker or religious, just interested in spirituality and exploring your own thoughts & values.
 We meet regularly, on average once a week, to socialise together and take part in spiritual discussions.
+We also have a Facebook group.

 We’re a diverse group, and all are welcome.
 Here’s some information about our members: